CodingItWrong/reactnativetesting.io/src/pages/chainreact23/index.md

 ## Trying It Out

-Do the following to make sure your local installation is working:
+Do the following to make sure your local installation is working.
+If you run into any issues, feel free to ask for help in [my react-native-testing Discord channel](https://discord.gg/jVXCxZPF6f).

 - Run `yarn test`.
-You should see output like the following, including "Tests: 1 todo, 1 total":
+You should see output like the following:

 ```text
  FAIL  src/MovieRow.spec.js